How Video Training Sustains Change at Scale

 Many organizations use established change management models such as ADKAR, Kotter’s 8 Steps, or Prosci to structure transformation efforts.
 These frameworks emphasize elements like clarity of intent, leadership involvement, and reinforcement over time.

-What does a typical change rollout look like?
+What does a typical change rollout look like in practice?

 A common change scenario: rolling out a global HRIS